Bluefish: Parasites

 Like other fish, bluefish host a number of parasites.
 One parasite is Philometra saltatrix, a philometrid nematode in the ovaries.
 The females are brownish red and may be as long as 80 mm; the males are very small.

 Recreational fisheries

-In Australia, bluefish, called "tailor", are caught on the west coast from Exmouth to Albany, with the most productive fishing areas being in the west coast bioregion.
+In Australia, bluefish, called "tailor", are caught on the east coast from Fraser Island in Queensland around the Australian coastline to Point Quobba in Western Australia, including Tasmania.
+Lower numbers are generally found around southern Australia.
+Tailor are pelagic, forming schools near the surface, and move inshore to feed in bays, estuaries, and surf zones at depths up to 15 m.
+The juveniles inhabit large bays and estuaries, while adults prefer the rocky headlands and beaches.
+Globally, the species occurs in tropical and temperate waters of the Atlantic, Pacific, and Indian Oceans, but is absent from the Eastern and Northwestern Pacific.

 The IGFA All Tackle World Record for bluefish stands at 14.4 kg landed by James Hussey near Hatteras, North Carolina.
 The unofficial record belongs to Captain Benjamin Dellacono who landed a 35 lb 6oz Blue Fish off the coast of Stonington, Connecticut.